sigma-andex/purescript-barlow-lens/README.md

 preview (barlow (key :: _ "zodiac?.virgo!.alpha")) sky
 ```

-#### Data types (experimental)
+#### Data types

-**Note: This feature is still experimental and might slightly change in the future 🛸.**

-Barlow now supports zooming into arbitrary sum and product data types as long as there is a `Generic` instance.
+Barlow supports zooming into arbitrary sum and product types as long as there is a `Generic` instance.

 Use `%<NAME>` to zoom into sum types, where `<NAME>` is the name of your data constructor.
 E.g. `%Virgo` for the data constructor `Virgo`.

-Use `%i` to zoom into product types, where `i` is an integer between 1 and 9.
+Use `%<INDEX>` to zoom into product types, where `<INDEX>` is an integer between 1 and 9.
 Note that counting for product types and tuples usually starts with 1 and not 0.
 So the first element of a product is `%1`.

 It is more readable if you separate your sum lens from your product lens with a `.` dot.